mandiant/DueDLLigence/README.md

 # DueDLLigence

-Shellcode runner for all application whitelisting bypasses.
+Shellcode runner framework for application whitelisting bypasses and DLL side-loading.
 The shellcode included in this project spawns calc.exe.

 If desired, change the injection type by modifying the following line to the appropriate injection type